eppixx/buoy/README.md

 ninja -C build-release install # installing will ask for the superuser password
 ```

-It can now be run from the desktop launcher or from the terminal with
+Bouy can now be run from the desktop launcher or from the terminal with
 ```
 buoy
 ```